Charity Promotion Association of Zhuhai

 This adorable character is pronounced sǎn.
 As you can see, there are four people squeezed together under a cover….
 What might this be?
 A tip: Usually this character can be found after the character for rain (雨, yǔ), forming the word 雨傘 yǔsǎn.
 I will leave it to your imagination what it might mean!

 Well folks, now you know all about my top 10 all-time favourite Chinese characters!
 Hope you enjoyed reading about them!
-Some of you may have noticed that some of these ten characters I just talked about are traditional ones (used in Hong Kong, Taiwan and Macao), while the some of them are simplified characters (used in the PRC (People’s Republic of China), Singapore and Malaysia).
+Some of you may notice that some of these ten characters I just talked about are traditional ones (used in Hong Kong, Taiwan and Macao), while some of them are simplified characters (used in the PRC (People’s Republic of China), Singapore and Malaysia).
 I will write a blog soon on the differences between simplified and traditional characters, be sure to check it out!